-Yorktown Victory Center showcases the drama of the American Revolution with a Continental Army encampment, a 1780s farm and a Children's Kaleidoscope Discovery Room.
+The American Revolution Museum at Yorktown showcases the drama of the American Revolution with a Continental Army encampment, a 1780s farm and a Children's Kaleidoscope Discovery Room.

 In the city of Yorktown, the Watermen's Museum tells the story of "Wooden Boats and Iron Men" with models, tools and artifacts of the folk who harvest the Chesapeake Bay and its tributaries.

 North of Jamestown is Colonial Williamsburg, the nation's largest living history museum where everyone in town dresses in period clothing.
 It's one of the most popular destinations in the United States.

 Why not see something unusual?
 Check out Ripley's Believe it or Not!
 Museum and 4D Theater to catch a peep of the Berlin Wall, a two-headed cow, and a genuine shrunken head, among many other oddities.